nextapps-de/mikado/README.md

 #### Preview 0.4.x
 `beta` new attribute ___<a href="#bind">bind</a>___ for input elements (reactive input elements).<br>
 `beta` supports using of ___<a href="#template">native templates</a>___ as an alternative to compile and parse JSON.<br>
+`new` webpack loader to bundle templates, styles and mikado.

 #### Get Latest: